bailuk/AAT/README.enduser.md

 # Map Tiles
-AAT does not remove any downloaded map tiles.
+AAT does not automaticly remove downloaded map tiles.
 This is to...

 - reduce network traffic as much as possible.
 - reduce battery drain.